Brett Isenhower discusses his wild yeast fermentation and sustainability program

 Red grapes intended for Rosé are picked at lower brix, destemmed and allowed to soak overnight to pick up color.
 The day after picking the grapes are pressed and the juice is fermented in a stainless steel tank at 15ºC to dryness.
 The Rosé is bottled without malo-lactic fermentation.

 Red Grapes are destemmed and "kissed" by crusher wheels to split the skins open.
-After a 48 hours soak the grapes are inoculated with our preferred yeast for that variety of grape.
 All our reds and rosé are fermented by wild/native yeast that are from the vineyard or floating in the winery air.
 The result of this wild/native fermentation is a more complex and nuanced wine because of the dozens of wild yeasts producing different layers of flavors that gather during barrel aging to produce a superior wine.
 The vast majority of wineries use commercial freeze-dried yeast.

 Red wines are aged in French Oak barrels from selected coopers and forests with specific toasting levels depending on the grape variety and vineyard.
 Time in barrel varies depending on the wine and taste.
 Isenhower Cellars has a bottling line so we can bottle the wine whenever it is ready.